-- Closed-toed shoes with backs are a must - Sticks, dirt, rocks, and hills make closed-toed shoes necessary to keep our feet safe - Flip Flops/open toed shoes are great but only for the shower and swimming pool - o Be sure to bring shower shoes! - Athletic shoes must be worn during the Afternoon program - Heels are not safe on camp terrain and should not be packed and worn at camp
+- Closed-toed shoes with backs are a must - O Sticks, dirt, rocks, & hills make closed-toed shoes necessary to keep our feet safe - o Crocs are permitted but must be worn with the strap behind the ankle - Flip Flops/open toed shoes are great but only for the shower and swimming pool - o Be sure to bring shower shoes! - Athletic shoes must be worn during the Afternoon program and Challenge Course - Due to injuries in previous years, if campers are not wearing proper shoes for Afternoon Program or Challenge Course, they will not be allowed to participate. - Heels are not safe on camp terrain and should not be packed and worn at camp.